A guide to social work and mental health degrees and careers

 - Bachelor’s in social work (BSW) is often the entry-level degree for social workers.
 Obtaining a bachelor’s in social work allows people to perform a wide variety of social work.
 BSW degree programs exist in two formats:

 - Master’s in social work (MSW) is a significant degree in the social work profession as it is often obtained by many social workers looking to perform direct social work or work one-on-one with clients.
-Some social work jobs require the MSW degree and additional hours of training for licensure.
+Some social work jobs require an MSW degree and additional hours of training for licensure.

 - PhD and DSW in social work.
-A doctorate degree in any field comes with its own challenges and benefits — and the same is true with a PhD or DSW degree in social work.
+A doctorate in any field comes with its challenges and benefits — and the same is true with a PhD or DSW degree in social work.
 But what do social work PhDs and DSWs do?
-One succinct answer is provided in a post from the Suzanne Dworak-Peck School of Social work at USC.
-“PhD candidates seek to pursue careers in higher education or research-oriented organizations, where they will have opportunities to conduct research and scholarship and help to train others.
-While some social work PhDs go on to pursue policy, community organizing or nonprofit work, it’s important for potential PhD applicants to have a clear picture of their desired career path.
-In general, social work PhD programs aim to admit individuals with a committed interest in pursuing full-time scholarship and training the next generation of social workers.”
+One succinct answer is provided in a post from the Suzanne Dworak-Peck School of Social Work at USC,“ Ph.D. candidates seek to pursue careers in higher education or research-oriented organizations, where they will have opportunities to conduct research and scholarship and help to train others.
+While some social work PhDs go on to pursue policy, community organizing, or nonprofit work, potential PhD applicants need to have a clear picture of their desired career path.
+Social work PhD programs generally aim to admit individuals committed to pursuing full-time scholarship and training the next generation of social workers.”

-- MSW and MBA dual-degree
+- MSW and MBA Dual Degree

-- MSW and MPH (public health) dual-degree
+- MSW and MPH (Public Health) Dual Degree

-- MSW and MPA (public administration) dual-degree
+- MSW and MPA (Public Administration) Dual Degree

-- MSW and JD (law) dual-degree
+- MSW and JD (Law) Dual Degree

-- MSW and education dual-degree
+- MSW and Education Dual Degree

-- MSW and theology dual-degree
+- MSW and Theology Dual Degree

 - School social worker